 If selected, Dance on Camera Festival will require certain press materials to include high-resolution production stills, trailers, key art, director bio, and other production and crew notes.

-Submission of an entry gives Dance on Camera Festival and its presenters permission to have excerpts of accepted work, including film trailers, shown in all promotional activities related to the festival.
+Submission of an entry gives Dance on Camera Festival and its presenters permission to have excerpts of accepted work, including film trailers, and publicity shots shown in all promotional activities related to the festival.

-The following exhibition formats are eligible for Festival screening: DCP, HDCAM, BETACAM, 35MM, and in some cases digital formats, for feature length films.
+The following exhibition formats are eligible for Festival screening: DCP, 35MM, and ProRes 422.
 Dance on Camera Festival requires a BluRay back-up for feature length films.
-The Festival will accept ProRes 422 digital files for short films.
+The Festival will accept ProRes 422 digital files with stereo sound for short films.
 Dance on Camera Festival can arrange for discounted duplication and re-formatting at a post-house for accepted films.

 DANCE ON CAMERA TOURING PROGRAM

-If accepted, this film may be considered for Dance Films Association's Dance on Camera Tour.
-If the film is considered for a Tour, the filmmaker will be contacted by the Festival and/or its presenters.
-Films selected for Dance on Camera Touring Program are not guaranteed screenings.
+If accepted to the Dance on Camera Festival, this film will also be considered for Dance Films Association's Dance on Camera Tour from August 2023 through January 2024.
+If the film is selected to be part of the Tour, the filmmaker will be contacted by the Festival and/or its presenters and will be provided this option for their film.
+Films selected for the Dance on Camera Touring Program are not guaranteed screenings.

 Photo credit: Detail from UPROOTED - THE JOURNEY OF JAZZ DANCE, voted BEST OF FEST FEATURE by the audiences of the 2020 Dance on Camera Festival with KAJA IRWIN, SABRINA COMANESCU, NATASHA KORNEY of Decidedly Jazz Danceworks (DJD) in Calgary – Vibecke Dahle